 Hi!
 My name is Sherry Yong Chen, and I’m a linguist.

 My academic pursuits have granted me the privilege to live in various places around the world.
-I am currently doing a PhD in Linguistics at MIT as a Presidential Fellow.
-Prior to coming to Boston, I completed an MPhil in General Linguistics at the University of Oxford (2015-2017), and a BA in General Linguistics at the University of Hong Kong (2012-2015).
+I am currently doing a PhD in Linguistics at MIT.
+Previously, I completed an MPhil in General Linguistics at the University of Oxford (2015-2017), and a BA in General Linguistics at the University of Hong Kong (2012-2015).
 I also spent a semester at the University of Melbourne as an exchange student (Fall 2013).

 I hail from a tiny little town called Longyou (southeastern China), known for some mysterious grottoes that are thought to date back at least 2,000 years.